mitsvision2/FairPlay-User-Study-Data/README.md

-# FairPlay User Study Data
+# FairPlay User Study Data: Consensus-Driven Data Debiasing for Hiring Decisions

 This repository contains the **FairPlay User Study Dataset**, which has been made publicly available to support transparency and reproducibility in research.
 The dataset is a part of the FairPlay project, a tool designed for collaborative debiasing and fairness exploration in datasets.